metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/ConvertFrom-SID.md

 ## SYNOPSIS

-Convert SID to principal user or domain name
+Convert SID to principal, user and domain name

 ## SYNTAX